Religion should be taught outside school hours, campaigners say

 Education Equality, a lobby group calling for change have launched an online petition calling on the Minister for Education to amend the Education Act in a manner which will force schools to carry out faith formation outside of regular school hours.
 The petition currently has almost 3,000 signatures.

-Mr Monahan said there is “no reason why it can’t be changed”.
+Paddy Monahan, policy officer with the group, said there was “no reason why it can’t be changed”.

 “Schools are absolutely failing our children by normalising segregation.
 We need to uphold the rights of all children, regardless of religious faith.”